Goca7/book-club-full-stack-project/README.md

   1. The system should send a notification when a user submits a book review.

-#### User Story: Account Deletion

-- As a member, I want to delete my account easily, so that I can remove my personal data and stop using the platform.

-- Acceptance Criteria:

-  1. The user can navigate to the profile page and find a "Delete Account" button.

-  2. Upon clicking the button, a confirmation prompt appears, asking the user to confirm the deletion.

-  3. The system permanently deletes the user’s account and associated data (e.g., reviews, "Want-to-read" list) upon confirmation.

-  4. The user receives a confirmation message notifying them that their account has been deleted.

-  5. After deletion, the user can no longer log in with the deleted account credentials.

 #### User Story: Review Moderation

 - As an admin, I want to view and moderate members' reviews, so that I can ensure they are appropriate.

 - Acceptance Criteria:

-  1. Admins should be able to access a dashboard to see all user reviews and comments.
+  1. Admins should be able to access a dashboard to see all user reviews.

-  2. Admins must have the ability to delete inappropriate content.
+  2. Admins must have the facility to delete inappropriate content.

 #### User Story: Manage Database